 - Lifting phrases (three words or more) from a printed medium or the web, use quotations marks and cite the source properly.
 For example, "[c]orporate finance is an area of finance dealing with the financial decisions corporations make and the tools and analysis used to make these decisions.
-The primary goal of corporate finance is to maximize corporate value while reducing the firm's financial risks." http://en.wikipedia.org/wiki/Corporate_finance - Lifting words from the textbook (including definitions), use quotation marks and provide the page number.
+The primary goal of corporate finance is to maximize corporate value while reducing the firm's financial risks." http://en.wikipedia.org/wiki/Corporate finance - Lifting words from the textbook (including definitions), use quotation marks and provide the page number.
 You do not need a full citation in this case. - Providing figures, you must cite a source.
-For example: OPEC decided to lower production by 1.5 million barrels a day (The Economist, 11-06-08). - Changing a few words in the original and reporting it as your own work, stop!
+For example: Labor productivity in Africa is growing at 2.7% annually (The Economist, 12-01-2011, p.
+82). - Changing a few words in the original and reporting it as your own work, stop!
 You are plagiarizing.